Used forklifts for sale – A buyer’s guide

 Key hours on a used forklift

-Key hours are the hours logged by amount of time the key switch is turned to “on” on a lift truck.
-On a gas or LP truck, this is equivalent to the running time of the motor.
-Key hours are often an inaccurate measurement of work on an electric lift truck as the motors do not spin even when the truck is energized and ready for work.
+Key hours measure the time the key switch is turned to “on.”
+On gas or LP forklifts, this corresponds to the running time of the engine.
+However, on electric forklifts, key hours can be inaccurate since the motors may not be running even when the truck is energized.

 Deadman hours on a used fork truck